Sylvanian Families (1987 TV series): Characters

-Donny, Joey, Grace, Maria, Charlie, Penny, Jack, Jonathan, Katie, Bridget, Jessica, Lisa, Chrissie, Robby, Sara, Sid, Jamie, Tracy, Diane (Di), Jerry & Susan, Mikey, Lori, Andy, Debra, Evan, Amelia.
+Donny, Joey, Grace, Maria, Charlie, Penny, Jack, Jonathan, Katie, Bridget, Jessica, Lisa, Chrissie, Robby, Sara, Sid, Jamie, Tracy, Diane (Di), Jerry & Susan, Mikey, Lori, Andy, Deborah, Evan, Amelia.

 Episodes

 Home media

-Golden Book Video and DIC Video released three VHS tapes of the series in the United States in 1988.
+Golden Book Video, in association with DIC Video, released three VHS tapes of the series in the United States in 1988.
 Two of the tapes contained three segments, while the other one contained five.

-In the United Kingdom, MSD Video and Abbey Home Entertainment released many tapes of the series throughout the 80's and 90's.
-One of the tapes was known as Sylvanian Families: The Movie, which despite the name, just featured segments edited together to form a movie.
+In the United Kingdom, MSD Video and Abbey Home Entertainment released many tapes of the series throughout the 1980s and 1990s.
+One of these tapes was Sylvanian Families: The Movie, which, despite its name, featured several segments edited together to form a film.

-In February 2004, Sterling Entertainment released two VHS/DVD's, titled The Big Adventure and Hoppily Ever After, each containing 3 episodes (6 segments).
+In February 2004, Sterling Entertainment released two VHS tapes and DVDs, titled The Big Adventure and Hoppily Ever After, each containing three episodes (six segments).
 An extra segment was included on the DVD versions.
-The first segment from episode 3: "The Bear Facts" was also included on the Care Bears: To The Rescue DVD from the same company a year prior.
+The first segment from episode three: "The Bear Facts" was also included on the Care Bears: To The Rescue DVD from the same company a year prior.
 The Big Adventure was reissued by NCircle Entertainment in 2008.

-In May 2004, Maximum Entertainment released a DVD in the United Kingdom that contained the first 5 episodes of the series.
+In May 2004, Maximum Entertainment in the United Kingdom released a DVD that contained the first five episodes of the series.
 This DVD was reissued in 2007, and again in 2009 by Lace DVD.

-In Australia in 2010, Magna Home Entertainment released a 2-disc set containing all 13 episodes of the series.
+In 2010, Magna Home Entertainment in Australia released a two-disc set containing all 13 episodes of the series.